-Chén et al. (2023) cited David Hume's view that "all knowledge degenerates into probability" and argued that probability guides scientific research.
-We agree with their view that probabilities or probabilistic measures play an important role in scientific researches.
-However, we argue that an appropriate probabilistic measure must be independent of sample size so that it cannot be hacked
+Chén et al. (2023) cited David Hume's view that "all knowledge degenerates into probability" and argued that probability guides scientific enquiries.
+We agree with their view that probability or probabilistic measures play an important role in scientific research.
+However, we argue that a valid probabilistic measure must be independent of sample size so that it cannot be hacked through "N-chasing".
+Apparently, the p value is not a valid probabilistic measure because it can be easily hacked through "N-chasing".